-Seplat Joint Venture (Nigerian Petroleum Development Company Ltd (NPDC) and Seplat petroleum Development Company Plc) has announced the commencement of its 2016/17 Undergraduate Scholarship Programme.
+Seplat Joint Venture (Nigerian Petroleum Development Company Ltd ('NPDC') and Seplat petroleum Development Company Plc) has announced the commencement of its 2017/18 Undergraduate Scholarship Programme.
 The scholarship award is open to deserving undergraduate students of Federal and State Universities in Nigeria.
-The NPDC/SEPLAT scholarship Scheme is one of SEPLAT’s educational Corporate Social Responsibility programmes and it is designed to promote educational development and human capacity building.
+The NPDC/Seplat scholarship Scheme is one of Seplat's educational Corporate Social Responsibility programmes and it is designed to promote educational development and human capacity building.

-- Applicants must be in second year of study or above.
+- Applicants must be in their second year of study or above.

 - Applicants must have at least 5 O’ level credit passes (English and Mathematics inclusive) at one sitting.